top of page

 With the many African friends and the patients in the hospital, I was able to familiarise myself with the foreign world view over many years.
 As I wander back into the landscape, I no longer have to descend via the many corridors and stairs, but after opening the door I find myself directly in the newly discovered "landscape".
 How can this simplification be explained?

 With the insights I gained with my "friend", I was able to put a new face on the many representations of the unconscious.
 The Africans opened up alternative interpretations that led me into another world, which saved me the descent through the many doors and corridors (western theories of the unconscious).
-I have presented the comprehensive view of this world in my studies (Symbols of Life, Symbols of Death, Karanga Mythology.)
+I have presented the comprehensive view of this world in my studies Symbols of Life, Symbols of Death, Karanga Mythology (see: Books and Reviews).

 My wife, who was present in the room, symbolises my theoretical efforts.